rycolos/gkserver-config/README.md

 ## Why am I doing this?

-I built the original KeplerNas for file storage because I couldn’t justify Apple’s exorbitant storage costs and my Macbook’s drive was quickly filling up.
+I built the original KeplerNAS for file storage because I couldn’t justify Apple’s exorbitant storage costs and my Macbook’s drive was quickly filling up.
 I used a Pi4 and an 8TB external drive.
 Hanging an external HDD off a Pi (over USB 3.0 speeds) was getting old, so I rebuilt it with better hardware in 2021.
 I started to run additional services, mostly containerized with [Docker](https://www.docker.com), and quickly began to outgrow the OS drive where I was storing my Docker data.
 Which brings us to now.

 I wanted to upgrade to a 1TB system drive (and something a bit more robust than a WD Blue).
 I also wanted to migrate from Linux Mint to Ubuntu Server.
 I originally thought it’d be nice to have a GUI option, but I haven’t used it in months in favor of SSH and tmux, so why waste the resources?